 This Vegan Ackee dinner is an example of honoring cultural heritage while maintaining a whole food, plant-based nutrition plan.
+This healthy and satisfying meal is gluten-free, oil-free, and loaded with flavor.

 This fruit cooked and simmered with onions, tomatoes, peppers, and the scotch bonnet pepper delights the soul.
-Although ackee is not indigenous to Jamaica, it is at the heart of the Jamaican culture and cuisine; It is the national dish of Jamaica, served with saltfish.
+Although ackee is not indigenous to Jamaica, it is at the heart of Jamaican culture and cuisine.
+It is the national dish of Jamaica, served with saltfish.
 If ever in Jamaica, you can’t leave the island without trying ackee.

 This Vegan Ackee recipe has 11 key ingredients.